pingcap/docs/tidb-cloud/connect-tidbcloud-to-vercel.md

 One Vercel project can only connect to one TiDB Cloud cluster.
 To change the integration, you need to first disconnect the current cluster and then connect to a new cluster.

-### Available TiDB Cloud account and cluster
+### A TiDB Cloud account and a TiDB cluster

 You are expected to have an account and a cluster in TiDB Cloud.
-If you do not have any, refer to [Create a TiDB cluster](/tidb-cloud/create-tidb-cluster.md) in TiDB Cloud.
+If you do not have any, refer to [Create a TiDB cluster](/tidb-cloud/create-tidb-cluster.md).

-To integrate with Vercel, you are expected to have the "Organization Owner" access to your organization or "Organization Member" + "Project" access to the target project in TiDB Cloud.
+To integrate with Vercel, you are expected to have the "Owner" access to your organization or the "Member" access to the target project in TiDB Cloud.
+For more information, see [Configure member roles](/tidb-cloud/manage-user-access.md#configure-member-roles).

 One TiDB Cloud cluster can connect to multiple Vercel projects.